HITESH-235/CSS/README.md

 # CSS
-This folder includes some files made on basic css.
-There are two projects also which I hope to upgrade time to time.
+This repository includes some files made on basic css, there are two projects also which I hope to upgrade time to time.